Located along the shore of the New River, the Prince depot is an Art Moderne masterpiece built to signal a new era in passenger railroading.

 However, the Prince depot serves as the main station for much of Fayette County, including much more populous Beckley.
 Since Prince serves as the general hub for its area, it also provides access to many outdoor activities, including white water rafting on the New River and camping in the parts of Prince protected by the National Park Service.
 The closest services, including restaurants and lodging, are located in downtown Beckley.

-Amtrak provides ticketing and baggage services at this station, which has tri-weekly train service.
+Amtrak provides ticketing and baggage services at this station, which is served by the tri-weekly Cardinal (Westbound: Sunday, Wednesday, Friday; Eastbound: Wednesday, Friday, Sunday).